apache/incubator-devlake/README.md

    cp .env.example .env
    ```
 2. Start Docker on your machine, then run `docker-compose up -d` to start the services.
-3. Visit `localhost:4000` to setup devlake.

-   > For more info on how to configure plugins, please refer to the <a href="https://github.com/merico-dev/lake#data-source-plugins" target="_blank">data source plugins</a> section

 3. Visit `localhost:4000` to setup configuration files.
    >- Navigate to desired plugins pages on the Integrations page